Director, Sleep and Anxiety

 Ph.D., University of Maryland,

-Dr. Candice Alfano is Associate Professor of Psychology, a licensed clinical psychologist, and Director of the Sleep and Anxiety Center of Houston (SACH) at the University of Houston.
-She received her Ph.D. in Clinical Psychology from the University of Maryland at College Park in 2005.
-Dr. Alfano’s research program integrates several overlapping fields of study including the role of sleep-wake processes in the pathogenesis of anxious and affective psychopathology, the development of evidence-based interventions for children and adolescents, and family-based mechanisms of risk and resilience.
-Her research has been funded by the National Institute of Mental Health (NIMH), the National Institute of Child Health and Human Development (NICHD), and the Department of Defense (DoD).
-Dr. Alfano serves on the scientific council of the Anxiety and Depression Association of America (ADAA), the board of directors for the Society for Behavioral Sleep Medicine (SBSM), and as Associate Editor for the Journal of Anxiety Disorders.
-She has published more than 50 scientific papers, chapters, and books.
-She recently co-edited the book, Comprehensive Evidence-based Interventions for Children and Adolescents (2014; John Wiley & Sons).
+Dr. Candice Alfano is Professor of Psychology, a licensed clinical psychologist, and Director of the Sleep and Anxiety Center of Houston (SACH) at the University of Houston.
+She is also a Fellow of the HEALTH Research Institute at UH.
+Dr. Alfano received her Ph.D. in Clinical Psychology from the University of Maryland at College Park in 2005.
+The overarching focus of her research program is on the interactions among mental and physical health and sleep-wake processes across the life span to inform prevention and intervention efforts.
+She is particularly interested in studying marginalized (e.g., racial/ethnic minorities, children in foster care) and elite populations (e.g., astronauts, top athletes) and whether high quality sleep can buffer against a range of potential negative outcomes.
+Dr. Alfano’s has served as PI or co-PI on grants from the National Institutes of Health (NIH), National Science Foundation (NSF), Department of Defense (DoD) and National Aeronautics and Space Administration (NASA).
+She has served on the scientific council of the Anxiety and Depression Association of America (ADAA), the board of directors for the Society for Behavioral Sleep Medicine (SBSM), and as Associate Editor for Journal of Anxiety Disorders.
+She has published more than 100 scientific papers, chapters, and books.

 Recent Research Funding